 2. Avoid putting pressure on the ring.
 Do not try to shove the ring onto your finger quickly or hard.
 The rings should be placed so that they will rest lightly on your skin and not be pressed against it in any way.

 3. Maintain the integrity of the diamonds and gold.
-Wearing a diamond with an inscription or design may also cause damage, so it is important to consult with a jewellery specialist before buying any promise rings.
+Wearing a diamond with an inscription or design may also cause damage, so it is important to consult with a jewellery specialist before buying any rings.

 4. Choose the right ring design.
-There are many promise ring designs, so it is important to choose one that is both unique and stylish.
+There are many ring designs, so it is important to choose one that is both unique and stylish.
 Look for rings with clever and innovative designs that will make your partner stand out from the rest.